<iframe src="//www.googletagmanager.com/ns.html?id=GTM-K36PZ8" height="0" width="0" style="display:none;visibility:hidden">

 What to Expect During An Adoption Home Visit

-Written by Renee Hettich
+Written by Family Connections

 There are three main types of domestic adoption:

 3. Domestic Public Adoption: Families may adopt a child(ren) from the foster care system whose parents' custodial rights were terminated by the Court and whose foster parents do not wish to adopt them.
-The majority of children in need of families are children with special medical (physical and mental health) and/or developmental needs (e.g. Cerbral Palsy, chromosomal disorders, ADHD, Fetal Alcohol Syndrome, visual impairment, etc). or older children (6 years and older).
+The majority of children in need of families are children with special medical (physical and mental health) and/or developmental needs (e.g. Cerebral Palsy, chromosomal disorders, ADHD, Fetal Alcohol Syndrome, visual impairment, etc). or older children (6 years and older).
 All the children have a history of abuse and/or neglect in their birth families.
-To learn more about the children waiting for families visit the national photolisting of waiting children at www.adoptuskids.org
+To learn more about the children waiting for families visit the national photo listing of waiting children at www.adoptuskids.org

-Family Connections, Inc. supports families who wish to adopt a child(ren) through a private agency adoption, private independent adoption, or public adoption.
+Family Connections, Inc. has been supporting families who wish to adopt a child through a private agency adoption, private independent adoption, or public adoption since 1994.
 The agency has a private domestic infant adoption placement program.
 The agency also provides home study and post-placement supervision services for families adopting from the public foster care system or through a private independent adoption.
 Family Connections, Inc. would be glad to support your adoption plan.
-You can contact us at 607-756-6574 or renee@adoptfamilyconnections.org.
+You can contact us at 607-756-6574 or info@adoptfamilyconnections.org.
+If you would like to request a free, one-on-one consultation with an adoption professional click on the link below:

 Let Us Know What You Thought about this Post.